shaneish/hop/README.md

 foo@bar:~$ hp locate example # show full path to saved directory `example` C:\Users\you\Documents\example
 ```
-you can use `hp` like `cd` to move into directories or edit files in your current directory (so long as the name doesn't conflict with a saved shortcut name).
+You can use `hp` like `cd` to move into directories or edit files in your current directory (so long as the name doesn't conflict with a saved shortcut name).
-this will then add that directory to the stored history and allow you to jump to it in the future without adding a shortcut directly.
+This will then add that directory to the stored history and allow you to jump to it in the future without adding a shortcut directly.
 ```console
 foo@bar:~$ echo $PWD
 /home/you/projects/hop